What Is Educational Technology?

 Careers in Educational Technology

-A PhD in educational technology can lead graduates to many career opportunities.
+A PhD in General Psychology with an Emphasis in Integrating Technology, Learning and Psychology can lead graduates to many career opportunities.
 Some graduates continue in the same professional roles and use their experience with research to enhance their skill set on the job.
 Others doctoral graduates may find careers as:

 - Instructional coordinators